 Using timed metadata in Wowza workflows

-Wowza Streaming Engine, Wowza Streaming Cloud, and Wowza GoCoder™ SDK broadcast and playback apps, and Wowza Player all support timed metadata.
-The specific ways each one handles AMF and/or ID3 vary, offering wide-ranging and flexible options for using timed metadata across Wowza products.
+Wowza Streaming Engine, Wowza Video, and Wowza GoCoder™ SDK broadcast and playback apps, and Wowza Player all support timed metadata.
+Most third-party players also support timed metadata.
+The specific ways each Wowza product handles AMF, emsg, or ID3 vary, offering wide-ranging and flexible options for using timed metadata across Wowza products.

 Using timed metadata in Wowza Streaming Engine

-Similarly, you can use a custom module and the Wowza Streaming Engine Java API to convert AMF metadata to ID3 tags.
-You can then send the ID3 tags to an HLS stream target in Wowza Streaming Engine or to a Wowza CDN or custom HLS target in Wowza Streaming Cloud.
+Similarly, you can use a custom module and the Wowza Streaming Engine Java API to convert AMF metadata to ID3 for HLS streaming or to emsg for MPEG-DASH streaming.
+For HLS, you can then send the stream with converted metadata to a stream target with Wowza Streaming Engine or to a Wowza CDN or custom HLS target in Wowza Video.
+For MPEG-DASH, to send streams with timed metadata to a CDN, the CDN must pull the stream from a Wowza Streaming Engine Live HTTP Origin application; sending streams with emsgs to CDN destinations using Stream Targets (push publishing) is not supported.

 If you're using a third-party camera or encoder, check with the manufacturer to see if it supports AMF metadata and for instructions on how to include AMF metadata in live steams.